abdullahi0000/abdullahi-cybersecurity-portfolio/README.md

 To leverage my growing expertise in cybersecurity, including hands-on experience with network intrusion detection and industry certifications, to contribute as a Security Analyst.
 I aim to apply my problem-solving skills, analytical thinking, and dedication to continuous learning in tackling emerging security challenges and ensuring the protection of digital assets.

 ## Portfolio
 I have developed this cybersecurity portfolio to showcase my skills and expertise in the field, including those gained from my diploma in Information and Cybersecurity and the Google Professional Cybersecurity Certificate.
-This portfolio is a work in progress and will be continuously updated as I gain more hands-on experience and add new projects and skills.
+This portfolio is a work in progress and will be continuously updated as I gain more hands-on experience and add new projects, skills and certifications.

 ## Skills